GameFoundry/bsf/Documentation/Manuals/Native/User/offscreenRendering.md

 Please note that a render texture must not be bound for rendering at the same time you are trying to read from it (either from shader of from the CPU).
 This will result in undefined behaviour.

 # Priority
-All render targets have a priority that can be set by calling @ref bs::RenderTarget::setPriority "RenderTarget::setPriority".
+All render targets have a priority that can be set by calling @ref bs::RenderTarget::setPriority "RenderTarget::setPriority()".
 This priority can be used as a hint to the renderer in which order should the targets be rendered to.
 Targets with higher priority will be rendered to before targets with lower priority.
 This value is only used for render targets assigned to **Camera**%s, and this value is ignored if rendering using the low-level rendering API as in that case you have manual control over rendering order.
 This is useful if you are rendering to a texture which is used in a later stage as an input, in which case you can ensure the rendering to the texture happens first.

 ~~~~~~~~~~~~~{.cpp}
 renderTexture->setPriority(50);